 The icing on the cake of my college experience, was the teacher overseeing the exam, saying ‘don’t do anything I would do’ as he went outside & left us alone for a good 10 minutes.
 Thank you Lord!

 My parents turned the heat up so that at 17 I would have to go.
 I was at peace and I was the one consoling my dad as he drove me to the council office, where I sat for the remainder of the day with my belongings in plastic carrier bags.
 This was back in the day when you could just turn up at the council and that day they would house you, even though I had to wait all day.
 They called my parents for confirmation that I had left home before I faced my Krypton Factor challenge of taking all my possessions on the bus.
-My first home was a B&B in little India aka ‘Southall’, which must have been where I developed a fixation for Asian ladies in saris?
+My first home was a B&B in little India aka ‘Southall’, which must have been where I developed an attraction for Asian ladies in saris?

 I was overjoyed as I now had peace!
 I was also able to listen to my hardcore music whilst smoking dope.
 I was the only white person in the B&B, but was made to feel welcome, a bit too much by one of my housemates one night.
 He had bought back a woman from a pub and after he’d had his way with her, he asked me if I fancied a go.
 I politely declined!